liot-io/AIOpenDK/README.md

 Run the Script: Execute the script by running it in your terminal or IDE.

 Output: The script will create a directory named content in the same location as the script.
-Inside the content directory, it will create a subdirectory named after the domain being scraped (e.g., foedevarestyrelsen).
+Inside the content directory, it will create a subdirectory named after the domain being scraped (e.g., Example).
 The Markdown files will be saved in this directory.

 # Code Explanation